Incorporated under a Federal Charter in 1974, The Professional Development Institute PDI Inc.

 is a global leader in the creation and delivery of learning solutions, skills-development services and

-Characterized by unrivaled quality and a high focus on innovation,
+Characterized by unrivaled quality and a high focus on charting the future,

 our workshops and world seminars are available in English, French and

 Spanish with simultaneous translation into other languages.
 They

 Tailoring in-house sessions to client needs is among our distinctive strengths.

 We are the only organization licensed, since 1991, by Harvard University to create and deliver